daveyarwood/blog.djy.io/_drafts/minutiae-1.md

 for quite a long time, and it's still the one that I would recommend to people who are just getting started with using Vim tooling for Clojure.
-The main reasons that I would recommend it are that it's been around for the longest, and it's the one that I would guess most Clojurist Vimmers use today, so if run into any problems, chances are you'll be able to find someone who can help.
+The main reasons that I would recommend it are that it's been around for the longest, and it's the one that I would guess most Clojurist Vimmers use today, so if you run into any problems, chances are you'll be able to find someone who can help.

 I've never had any major problems with Fireplace, but I've noticed more and more Vim plugins doing their work asynchronously, which is super awesome because it